 - The full spectrum of required theoretical knowledge relating to the management of women with suspected cervical precancer

-- How to manage women in the colposcopy clinic by performing colposcopic examinations and interviews with 100 women (50 under direct supervision and 50 indirectly
+- How to manage women in the colposcopy clinic by performing colposcopic examinations and interviews with 100 women (30 under direct supervision and 70 indirectly)

 2. What you will be required to do

-- Listen to one of 25+ lectures once a week for 6 months
+- Listen to one of 28+ lectures approximately once a week for 6 months

-- Answer the Q and A of the weekly lecture and submit your answers on line
+- Answer the Q and A at the end of the weekly lecture and submit your answers on line

 - Print out your document file (see side panel)